cuducos/airnope/README.md

 ### Can I test it to see what messages AirNope would consider spam?

 Sure!

-#### On the web

-The easiet way to use the [playground](https://airnope-playground.onrender.com).

 #### On your Telegram

-The second easiest way is to create a group and [add AirNope](#how-to-use-airnope).
-Since you would then be the group owner, you will need a second account (friends!) to join the group to see the bot in action.
+The easiest way is to send the message to [`@AirNope_bot`](https://t.me/AirNope_bot).
+If the messages disappears, it means the bot considered it spam and deleted it; all good otherwise.

 #### On your terminal

 Alternatively, you can use [Docker](https://docs.docker.com/get-started/) and your terminal to test messages locally.
-Download the Docker image and start the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):
+Download the Docker image, start the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and type your message followed by the key press `Enter`/`Return`:

 ```console
 $ docker pull ghcr.io/cuducos/airnope:main
 $ docker run --rm -it ghcr.io/cuducos/airnope:main airnope repl
 ```

+Or, if you like Rust and have `cargo` installed, clone this repo and `cargo run -- repl`.

 ### Can I run my own instance of AirNope?